 Support throughout your studies

-Organisational and administrative support is readily available through the Distance Learning Organiser at KNect365 Learning (formerly Informa Professional Academy) and the Programme Convener at King's College London.
-However this programme is designed and delivered in a format that requires the student to study independently.
+Organisational and administrative support is readily available through the Distance Learning Organiser at Informa Connect and the Senior Programme Officer at King's College London.
+However, this programme is designed and delivered in a format that requires the student to study independently.
 Although academic staff will be available via the programme website for student queries, they do not tutor on a one-to-one basis.
 Students who enter this programme need to be aware of the commitment required to study for this challenging and rewarding degree course.
 The distance learning programme offers much freedom to suit professionals, therefore students need to bring self-discipline and self-motivation to be successful.

 Students will be required to submit three 2000 word assignments in April of the first year.